What We’ve Learned About Online Teaching: The 6 Ingredients Of A Successful Online Math Lesson

 Our tutors are trained in teaching with regard to all three domains as part of their pedagogy.
 Our virtual classroom and online learning environment is designed to maximize opportunities for all three.

-Our Curriculum Design Team (all former teachers) created a tutor training program with this philosophy in mind, so that our tutors effectively address all three learning domains.
+Our Curriculum Design Team (all former teachers) train AI tutor Skye with this philosophy in mind, so it effectively addresses all three learning domains.

-The virtual classroom also provides an effective learning environment for tutors to incorporate metacognitive activities such as encouraging children to reflect on what they know and what they need to know.
+The virtual classroom also provides an effective learning environment for Skye to incorporate metacognitive activities, such as encouraging children to reflect on what they know and what they need to know.

-When you’re doing your lesson planning it’s worth remembering, as you would in the classroom, that the children will be arriving with very different prior educational experience, engagement levels in math or even stress in their homes.
+When you’re lesson planning, it’s worth remembering, as you would in the classroom, that the children will be arriving with very different prior educational experiences, engagement levels in math or even stress in their homes.

 Nurturing the affective domain is just as important as making sure you have the slides well structured or are ready to admit the children when the lesson starts.

 “Those attitudes we had been seeing, those children who’d thought they just couldn’t do it, were changing.
 All of a sudden they’re now going home and saying to their parents that they can do it!
 Their confidence has grown so much.
 They now challenge themselves and no longer fear math!
 They’re able to work through problem-solving questions very meticulously and have clear strategies to support them.
-That all comes from their work with their Third Space tutors, who obviously take it at the right pace for each individual child.“ – Tracey Hart, Assistant Headteacher, Aveley Primary School, Essex, UK
+That all comes from their work with their Third Space Learning, who obviously take it at the right pace for each individual child.“ – Tracey Hart, Assistant Principal

 Tip 2: Make the work in online teaching meaningful

 It’s a little more difficult online.
-Your pool of activities is smaller, as are the ways in which students can interact with them (and with one another).
+Your pool of activities is smaller, as are how students can interact with them (and with one another).

-To combat this, we encourage you to add more context into your lessons.
+To combat this, we encourage you to add more context to your lessons.
 Embed the learning in real-world applications, related to what students might encounter at home.

-At Third Space Learning, we are lucky enough to teach online providing real time synchronous lessons to a single child at a time.
-This means true personalization: we can go at the child’s own pace and we can focus on their individual child’s attainment level or gaps in math.
+At Third Space Learning, we are lucky enough to teach online, providing real-time synchronous lessons to a single child at a time.
+This means true personalization: we can go at the child’s own pace, and can focus on their individual child’s attainment level or gaps in math.

-It also means we are able to focus some of the reasoning and problem solving parts of the lessons on an individual’s interests and experience, helping to make it more relevant and meaningful to them.
+It also means we can focus some of the reasoning and problem solving parts of the lessons on an individual’s interests and experience, helping to make it more relevant and meaningful to them.

 Read more: Why is math important?